ljjsalt/jikesrvm-dev-env/README.md

 ## Follow the Instructions to build a development environment for [JikesRVM](https://github.com/mmtk/mmtk-jikesrvm).

 1. Install Docker on your device.
-2. Open the terminal
+2. Open the terminal.
-3. Clone the repo.
+3. Clone this repo.

 ```
 $ cd path\to\repo